omari-kd/Environmental-Impact-on-Food-Production/README.md

 Business Understanding

 a.
-Define the project objectives and business goals.
+Define the project objectives and business goals

 b.
-Identify key questions that need to be answered.
+Identify key questions that need to be answered

 Data Understanding

 a.
-Collect data from various sources.
+Collect data from various sources

 b.
-Explore the data (e.g., summary statistics, missing values, patterns).
+Explore the data (e.g., summary statistics, missing values, patterns)

 c.
 Identify potential issues like inconsistencies, duplicates and outliers

 Data Preparation

 a.
-Clean and preprocess the data.
+Clean and preprocess the data

 b.
-Handle missing values and inconsistencies.
+Handle missing values and inconsistencies

 c.
-Transform data into the right format for analysis.
+Transform data into the right format for analysis

 Analysis and Visualisation

 a.
-Exploratory Data Analysis.
+Exploratory Data Analysis

 b.
-Confirmatory Data Analysis.
+Confirmatory Data Analysis

 Recommendations